Smartproxy/Selenium/nodejs/README.md

 - [Chrome WebDriver](https://www.npmjs.com/package/chromedriver#building-and-installing)
 - [Firefox WebDriver](https://www.npmjs.com/package/geckodriver#install)

-Note that you will need to install at least one of the above WebDrivers in the [Installation](#installation) part.
+You'll need to install at least one of the above WebDrivers in the [Installation](#installation) part.

 ### Installation